arkivverket/mottak/arkiv-downloader/README.md

 Application meant to run on-prem for downloading arkivuttrekk from Azure Blob Storage to on-prem storage location.
 It collects download messages from azure service bus queue containing a SAS token/url.
 It then uses azcopy and the sas token/url to download the arkivuttrekk to a local location.
-Download location will be `STORAGE_LOCATION/<azure blob container name>`.
-Status reports are back to mottak-arkiv-service through another service bus queue.
+Download location will be `STORAGE_LOCATION/<azure blob container name>` or `STORAGE_LOCATION/target_name` Status reports are sent back to mottak-arkiv-service through another service bus queue.
 NB: Note the trailing `/` on `STORAGE_LOCATION`

 Env variables needed: